rabix/rabix/README.md

 CWL is an informal task force consisting of people from various organizations that have an interest in portability of bioinformatics workflows.
-The goal is to specify a way to describe bioinformatics tools and workflowsthat is powerful, easy to use and allows for portability of tools/workflows and reproducibility of runs.
+The goal is to specify a way to describe bioinformatics tools and workflows that is powerful, easy to use and allows for portability of tools/workflows and reproducibility of runs.

 Version 0.5 should be compatible with